Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Shared decisions also require shared understanding.

-This is where approaches such as EDGY can help.

-The purpose of EDGY is not primarily to create better diagrams.

-It is to provide a shared visual language that allows business leaders, architects, designers, product teams, and technologists to discuss the same enterprise from different perspectives.

-Identity, experience, and architecture are connected rather than treated as separate conversations.

-EDGY connects these perspectives to support holistic and collaborative enterprise design.[^edgy]

-This matters because decision rights alone are not enough.

-Clearly assigned decision authority does not guarantee a good decision if the participants do not share the same understanding of:

-- The intended outcome
-- The stakeholders affected
-- The capabilities involved
-- The value being created
-- The organizational and technical consequences

-EDGY can help create that shared context.
+Approaches such as EDGY can help participants examine the same enterprise through complementary perspectives of identity, experience, and architecture.[^edgy]

-It does not replace explicit decision authority or accountability.
+This does not replace explicit authority or accountability.

-It helps ensure that the people contributing to a decision are discussing the same enterprise.
+It improves the context in which the decision is made.

 > Shared language informs the decision.
 Clear decision rights determine who makes it.

 Consensus can inform a decision.

-Consensus should not replace accountability.
+It should not replace accountability.

 ## Decision Rights Enable Autonomy

 Autonomy is not created by telling teams to move faster.

-It is created by making clear what they can decide without asking permission.
+It is created by making clear what teams can decide without asking permission.

 Teams need to know: